Teen Autism » Emotions

 And so, high school begins.

-Inspired by my good friend Mama Edge, I prepared an information sheet about Nigel to give to all of his teachers.
+Inspired by a friend of mine who is another special needs parent, I prepared an information sheet about Neil to give to all of his teachers.
 Why, with all the proactive things I do to ensure my son’s success, had I not thought of this before?!
 It’s such a basic, fundamental thing to do!
 Imagine how much better things might have gone in middle school had I thought of this then! *slaps forehead*

 And really, it was pretty funny.
 But in that moment he reminded me of the fact that he has the emotional age of a 9- or 10-year-old.
 It’s not new to me, but sometimes it just hits me.
 And I’m mainstreaming him in high school.
 It’s like sending a 9- or 10-year-old to high school. *sigh* I walked out to my car, drained (this is the third time in a week that I’ve had to leave work early to go to the high school for a meeting), wanting to be hopeful, but so, so worried.
 So resigned to the reality, the uphill nature of parenting a child with autism, the constant wondering if I am doing enough.
 I have been at both ends of the spectrum with my son, and both are difficult.
 Some things were harder then, and some things are harder now.
 But if it’s hard on me, how must it be for him?